sfr/RStudio-Addin-Snippets/README.md

 dimensions.
 If matrix has specified columns names and/or rows names than they will be displayed in the first column and row.

-In the case that both columns names and rows names are specified, the content of the top left cell will constructed from dimension names, if they exist; in the following format: Row names dimension name, backslash, column names dimension name.
+In the case that both columns' names and rows names are specified, the content of the top left cell will be constructed from dimension names, if they exist; in the following format: Row names dimension name, backslash, column names dimension name.
 Examples below shows all cases.
-If dimensions are not named then variable name will be used.
+If dimensions are not named, then variable name will be used.

 ```{r}